 And if you have some more energy, work toward ending weight stigma, because that’s something damaging people’s physical and emotional health that we actually can change – without doing harm.

 Judith Matz, LCSW is a clinical social worker, speaker, and co-author of The Diet Survivor’s Handbook (2006) and Beyond a Shadow of a Diet (2nd Edition, 2014), and author of Amanda’s Big Dream (2015).
-Learn more at , where you can also sign up for the free Diet Survivor’s Group quarterly newsletter.
+Learn more at her website, where you can also sign up for the free Diet Survivor’s Group quarterly newsletter.